Digital token project Bancor raises nearly $147 million

-NEW YORK The Bancor token project raised about $147 million on Monday in an initial coin offering, making it the second-largest fundraising campaign in the blockchain industry, according to the Bancor website.
+NEW YORK (Reuters) - The Bancor token project raised about $147 million on Monday in an initial coin offering, making it the second-largest fundraising campaign in the blockchain industry, according to the Bancor website.

 Bancor enables the creation of so-called "smart tokens," which can hold one or more tokens or digital currencies in reserve.
 It also allows any party to instantly purchase or liquidate them directly via smart contract, without any counterparty and without relying on exchanges.